 Managing Depression Among Residents

-Measures the percent of long-term patients demonstrating signs of depression.
+This is a measure of the percent of long-term patients showing symptoms of depression.

 Appropriate Vaccine Usage

 This metric is a measure of the percent of long-term patients who received the flu and pneumonia vaccines.

 In Arbors at Carroll, 14.88% Percentage of Patients

 This metric measures the percent of long-term patients that needed increased assistance with activities of daily living over time.
 ADL's include activities such as taking medications and continence.